 As always, if your blend does not contain Xanthan Gum, you will need to add 1 teaspoon.

-What coffee mug is best to use?
+What coffee mug is safe to use for mug cakes?

 Use any microwave safe coffee mug or tea cup for these simple gluten free mug cakes.
 I do NOT recommend using a plastic mug, even if it says it is microwave safe.
 Plastic can put chemical flavors into your cake which is bad for the cake and bad for you.